 Always keep your purchasing card in a secure place.
 Treat it like cash.
-To report a lost or stolen card, call the bank at (888) 449-2273.
+To report a lost or stolen card, call the bank at (800) 822-5985.
 Help is available 24 hours a day.
 The cardholder must call the bank immediately upon discovering that the card is missing.
-Also, call the purchasing card administrator as soon as possible at (910) 962-3849 and your card coordinator.
-Leave a message if it is after hours.
+Also, contact the p-card team as soon as possible at email@example.com and your card coordinator/reconciler.

 How To Make Purchases - All UNCW and State guidelines remain intact.
 This is just an optional method of payment.

-Follow Proper Iinternal Procedures specific to your department for determining that a purchase is required and authorized.
+Follow Proper internal Procedures specific to your department for determining that a purchase is required and authorized.
 Be certain that item(s) are not on a State Term Contract and that the vendor is not on the state or federal debarred vendor list.

 Determine that the total amount of the purchase (the amount that will be shown on the statement from the bank to the University) including shipping, handling, postage, freight, insurance, etc., does not exceed the limit on your card.
 REMEMBER-WE ARE TAX EXEMPT - If a limit is exceeded, the bank will automatically refuse the transaction and the purchase will not proceed.